 If you dye it a lot, it will get very dry and thin.
 But if you are careful, no problem and you can look great with the change ;)posted over 4 years ago

 I have been dying my hair for years and years!
 It does make it dry but you could just ensure that you are getting trims periodically!
 I am a definite supporter of changing up the style and color of your hair.
-Makes you feel refreshed!!posted about 4 years ago
+Makes you feel refreshed!!posted over 4 years ago

-i just dyed my hair this year for the first time…and i love it! everyone says that the color i pick was def the color i should have been born with. it makes it dry but get regular trims and CONDITION CONDITION CONDITION and you be ok.posted about 4 years ago
+i just dyed my hair this year for the first time…and i love it! everyone says that the color i pick was def the color i should have been born with. it makes it dry but get regular trims and CONDITION CONDITION CONDITION and you be ok.posted over 4 years ago

 i have waist length dyed black hair. its still full and thick, even at the bottom. i use tons of conditioner and apart from doing it black am very good to it, so the dye has not affected me negatively. if anything i would say i enjoy having it this way immensely, so for me its worth it.

 perhaps if you aren’t sure of the permanence of the dye job, just go with non-permanent stuff..posted over 4 years ago

 are there any suggestions for a good at home hair dye kit?